otsosaarinen/osu-wiki/wiki/Tournaments/FDC/en.md

 # Finnish Duo Cup

-Index page for all of the finnish duo cup series.
+Index page for all of the Finnish Duo Cup series.

 - [finnish duo cup 2021]()
 - [finnish duo cup 2022]()